Upsahl: 2018-2020: Hindsight 20/20 and Young Life Crisis

-In 2020, Upsahl released the single "12345SEX".
-This was followed by the singles "People I Don't Like" and "MoneyOnMyMind", both songs were included on her second EP, Young Life Crisis.
+2021-2022: Lady Jesus

 In 2021, she released the singles "Douchebag", "Melatonin", "Time of my Life", and "Lunatic".
 All songs are featured on her debut studio album, Lady Jesus, which was released October 8, 2021.

 In 2022, she contributed the song "My Time to Shine" to the soundtrack of the movie Bullet Train (film).

 Upsahl toured as an opening act for Olivia O'Brien in 2021, for Yungblud and FLETCHER in 2022 and for Tove Lo, and Melanie Martinez in Europe, the UK and Australia, in 2023.

+2023-2024: The PHX Tapes

 In July 2023, Upsahl featured in a different version of K-pop girl group Le Sserafim's song Eve, Psyche & the Bluebeard's Wife.

+2025-present: Independent artist

 In February 2025, Upsahl announced that Arista Records had released her from her deal at her request.